Labstream/episode_torque/README.md

 ## Torque graphs (distance vs liftable weight)
 You can find the script that generated this plots here: torques.py

+Here is the graph for a motor with 0.36Nm:
 ![Torque graph 0.36Nm](Torque_graph.png)

+And here for the geared version (27:1) with 3Nm:
 ![Torque graph 3Nm](Torque_graph_3NM.png)